 hootsuite social media channel

-Brands like Hootsuite even set up separate social handles for managing customer support on social media.
+Brands like Hootsuite even set up separate social media handles for customer support.

 Unfortunately for them, most brands tend to respond within 10 hours, which is way too late.
 What's worse is that some companies never respond.